New to Hockey? No Problem!

-The next session of Little Kits is Oct.
+The current session of Little Kits is Oct.
 28-Dec.
 9 and takes place from 10:30-11:30 a.m. on Sundays.
 Cost is $150.
 The next session will begin in January.
-Registration for Little Kits typically opens about a month before the next session of Little Kits is NOW OPEN on the Jr. Wildkits website.
-You can register here.
+Registration for Little Kits typically opens about a month before the next session begins and can be found on the Evanston Jr. Wildkits website here.

 Registration for the fall house and travel leagues typically take place in late August/early September.
 The spring season registration typically opens up in February.

 Is there a chart that shows me the progression of my future hockey player?

 Yes, check out this handy chart here.

 Our Little Kits have one combined practice/game per week, on the weekend.
 For our 8U house players, there is typically one practice and one game per week, both usually on weekends.
 Our 8U travel players have two practices per week (typically weeknights), plus usually one but sometimes two weekend games.
 For all levels, each practice and game typically lasts one hour or less.